 Pear Tree Farm

-This cluster is the northern most of the 4 clusters, and straddles the B1066.
+This cluster is the northern most of the four identified clusters, and straddles the B1066.
 It is made up of some larger dwellings and farm buildings, and some smaller dwellings, all in relatively close proximity to each other.
 The buildings are generally set back from the road edge with hedges protecting them from the highway.

 Old Mill and Foster’s

-The Old Mill cluster is on the high ground above the steep hill out of the village, known as Shimpling Road.
+Old Mill cluster is on the high ground above the steep hill out of the village, known as Shimpling Road.
 Within it are several listed buildings, one of Hartest’s three mills, a pair of mill workers cottages and two late 20th century farm workers cottages.

 Foster’s